Thurston norms, $L^2$-norms, geodesic laminations, and Lipschitz maps: The geometry of best Lipschitz maps, geodesic laminations, and fibrations

-\end{defi} When $\pi(\tilde{\eta})$ is a closed loop, $\langle \pi(\tilde{\eta}), \alpha \rangle =\int_{\pi(\tilde{\eta})}df$ for any $f$ representing $\alpha$.
+\end{defi} When $\pi(\tilde{\eta})$ is a closed loop, $\langle \pi(\tilde{\eta}), \alpha \rangle =\int_{\pi(\tilde{\eta})}df=\tilde{f}(\tilde{q})- \tilde{f}(\tilde{p})$ for any $f$ representing $\alpha$.
 Recall that the definition of the Lipschitz constant of a homotopy class comes from min-max:

-The max implies that $1/K$ is the distance (the smallest length of a geodesic segment) between level sets $\widetilde{S}_0$ and its translate $\tau \cdot \widetilde{S}_0$ of a tight maps, while the min implies that within the homotopy class this ``fiber translation length" is maximal for a tight map.
+The max implies that $1/K$ is the distance (the smallest length of a geodesic segment) between a level set $\widetilde{S}_0$ and its translate $\tau \cdot \widetilde{S}_0$ of a tight maps (this holds even if $\widetilde{S}_0$ has several components), while the min implies that within the homotopy class this ``fiber translation length" is maximal for a tight map.
 We now formalize this idea.